-F5 Networks Inc. FFIV reported third-quarter fiscal 2018 GAAP earnings per share (excluding amortization of intangible assets, stock-based compensation and other one-time items) of $2.90, surpassing the Zacks Consensus Estimate of $2.63.
-Furthermore, earnings increased 18.9% year over year.
+F5 Networks Inc. FFIV reported fourth-quarter fiscal 2019 GAAP earnings per share of $2.59, beating the Zacks Consensus Estimate of $2.55 but decreasing 10.7% year over year.

-By verticals, Enterprise, Service providers and Government (including 7% from the U.S. federal) accounted for 66%, 18% and 16% of total revenues, respectively.
+Going by the verticals, Enterprise, Service providers and Government (including 13% from the U.S. Federal) depicted 61%, 17% and 22% of the total product bookings, respectively.

-The company’s distributor, Ingram Micro accounted for 18% of revenues.
-Arrow ARW and Westcon contributed 10% each to total revenues, while Tech Data TECD contributed 11%.
+The company’s distributor Ingram Micro translated to 18% of the company’s revenues.
+Tech Data TECD and Carahsoft contributed 10% each to the total revenue base.

 Balance Sheet & Cash Flow